Keith Barry: Career

-Keith's first book Brain Hacks was published in 2021 and hit the number 1 spot in Ireland for best selling non-fiction paperback.
+Barry's first book Brain Hacks was published in 2021 and reached number 1 in Ireland for best selling non-fiction paperback.

-The second series of The Keith Barry Experience aired in 2022 to critical acclaim.
+The second series of The Keith Barry Experience aired in 2022.

-Keith is in high demand as a corporate entertainer and speaker where he uses his skills as a brainhacker to entertain, delight and motivate audiences all over the world.

 Acting

 As an actor, Barry performed in the "Open Water" episode of CSI: Miami in 2006.

 Presenting

 In 2009, Barry hosted the Irish version of Deal or No Deal on TV3.

 Activism against elderly abuse

 Barry's grandfather, 82, was attacked in his home in Waterford by burglars in 2009, later dying of his wounds.
 Barry and his father launched a high-profile campaign to stamp out abuse against the elderly in their homes, said the government was "insulting" the elderly and said he would "bring the country to a halt" Pundits referred to the incident in discussions of laws about the actions people can legally take to defend themselves in their homes.